spagnoloG/lyricsProjection/README.md

 Firstly you must have docker and docker-compose installed.
 Then clone this app and run **docker-compose up**.

 App will be abailable on your localhost at port 80.
-To preview whats on Display you must go to /display route.
+To preview what is on Display you must go to /display route.

 Project came to life with support of local church.